-Benefits: Quiets and calms the entire nervous system, reducing stress and anxiety and improving self-awareness.
+Quiets and calms the entire nervous system, reducing stress and anxiety and improving self-awareness.

-Try it: At least once a day, at any time.
+At least once a day, at any time.

-How to: Lie comfortably on your back with your knees bent and your feet flat on the floor about hip-distance apart.
+Lie comfortably on your back with your knees bent and your feet flat on the floor about hip-distance apart.
 Place a palm on your abdomen and breathe comfortably for a few moments, noticing the quality of your breath.
 Does the breath feel tense? strained? uneven? shallow?
 Simply observe the breath without any judgment.
 Then gradually begin to make your breathing as relaxed and smooth as possible, introducing a slight pause after each inbreath and outbreath.

 Once the breath feels relaxed and comfortable, notice the movement of the body.
 As you inhale, the abdomen naturally expands; as you exhale, feel the slight contraction of the abdomen.
 In a gentle way, try to actively expand the abdomen on the inhale and contract the abdomen on the exhale to support the natural movement of the diaphragm and experience the pleasure of giving yourself a full, relaxed breath.
 Continue the practice for 6 to 12 breaths.

-The Cooling Breath
+The Cooling Breath (Sitali/Sitkari Pranayama)

 Sitali Pranayama is often translated as “the cooling breath” because the act of drawing the air across the tongue and into the mouth is said to have a cooling and calming effect on the nervous system.
 To practice Sitali, you need to be able to curl the sides of your tongue inward so that it looks like a straw.
 The ability to curl the tongue is a genetic trait.
 If you can’t, try an alternative technique called Sitkari Pranayama, which offers the same effects.

-Benefits: Can improve focus; reduce agitation, anger, and anxiety; and pacify excess heat in the system.
+Can improve focus; reduce agitation, anger, and anxiety; and pacify excess heat in the system.

-Try it: Twice a day, or as needed during stressful times.
+Twice a day, or as needed during stressful times.
 Sitali and Sitkari Pranayama are particularly supportive when you’re feeling drowsy in the morning or during an afternoon slump when you need to improve your focus.

-How to: Sitali Pranayama: Sit comfortably, either in a chair or on the floor, with your shoulders relaxed and your spine naturally erect.
+Sit comfortably, either in a chair or on the floor, with your shoulders relaxed and your spine naturally erect.
 Slightly lower the chin, curl the tongue lengthwise, and project it out of the mouth to a comfortable distance.
 Inhale gently through the “straw” formed by your curled tongue as you slowly lift your chin toward the ceiling, lifting only as far as the neck is comfortable.
 At the end of the inhalation, with your chin comfortably raised, retract the tongue and close the mouth.
 Exhale slowly through the nostrils as you gently lower your chin back to a neutral position.
 Repeat for 8 to 12 breaths.

-Sitkari Pranayama: Open the mouth slightly with your tongue just behind the teeth.
+Open the mouth slightly with your tongue just behind the teeth.
 Inhale slowly through the space between the upper and lower teeth, letting the air wash over your tongue as you raise your chin toward the ceiling.
 At the end of the inhalation, close the mouth and exhale through the nostrils as you slowly lower your chin back to neutral.
 Repeat for 8 to 12 breaths.